April 2026 Comparison Guide

 Overage Charges

 ElevenLabs charges overage rates of $0.06–$0.15 per minute beyond your plan limit.
 On the Starter plan ($5/mo), you only get 30K characters — barely enough for a single YouTube video.
-Notevibes gives you 500K characters at $19/mo with no surprise overages.
+Notevibes gives you 500K credits at $19/mo with no surprise overages.

 Hour-Based Billing

-Murf.ai's cheapest plan gives 24 hours per year (~2 hrs/mo) with only 60 voices.
+Murf.ai's cheapest plan gives 24 hours per year(~2 hrs/mo) with only 60 voices.
 LOVO.ai limits Basic users to 2 hrs/month.
 If your content runs long, you'll hit limits fast and need expensive upgrades.

 Voice Quality vs. Price